jacobwilliams/qtpyguihelper/README.md

 5. **Backend-specific issues**:
    - Qt: Check `QT_API` environment variable if using specific Qt binding
    - wxPython: Ensure compatible version (4.2.0+) for your platform
+   - tkinter: Usually works out of the box, check if Python includes tk support

 ### Backend-Specific Features

 Some advanced features may behave slightly differently between backends:
-- **Styling**: Qt has more advanced theming, wxPython has native platform look
+- **Styling**: Qt has more advanced theming, wxPython has native platform look, tkinter has basic but consistent styling
-- **Events**: Both support all core events, but Qt has more granular signal system
+- **Events**: All support core events, but Qt has the most granular signal system
-- **Performance**: wxPython typically has smaller memory footprint
+- **Performance**: tkinter has fastest startup, wxPython has smallest memory footprint, Qt has richest features
-- **Platform integration**: wxPython may have better native integration on some platforms
+- **Platform integration**: wxPython may have better native integration, tkinter works everywhere Python does

 ### Getting Help

 - Check the example configurations in `examples/`
-- Run the demo script to see working examples: `python demo_backend_selection.py`
+- Run the demo script to see working examples: `python examples/demo.py compare`
 - Review the configuration reference above
-- Test both backends: `python demo_backend_selection.py qt` and `python demo_backend_selection.py wx`
+- Test all backends: `python examples/demo.py tk`, `python examples/demo.py qt`, and `python examples/demo.py wx`
 - Open an issue on the project repository